AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 \end{pmatrix}
 $$

 Each component of the vertex coordinate is divided by its w component giving smaller vertex coordinates the further away a vertex is from the viewer.
+This is another reason why the w component is important, since it helps us with perspective projection.
+The resulting coordinates are then in normalized device space.
+If you're interested to figure out how the orthographic and perspective projection matrices are actually calculated use